RoturTW/apps/README.md

-  "version": "If you update your app later, increment this value", "genre": "Pick the genre your app falls into", "game_modes": ["Single-player","Multiplayer"], "permissions": ["i'll fill these out for you based on your application code"] }
+  "version": "If you update your app later, increment this value", "genre": "Pick the genre your app falls into", "game_modes": ["Single-player","Multiplayer"], "permissions": ["i'll fill these out for you based on your application code"], "supports": ["systems that your app supports"]
+}
 ```